 African Revolutionary Writers, Part 10b

-Sankara is the legendary President of Burkina Faso, immortalised in the book “Thomas Sankara Speaks”, of which the downloadable document below is an extract.
+Sankara is the legendary President of Burkina Faso, immortalised in the book “Thomas Sankara Speaks”, of which the attached document is an extract.

 The only document mentioned by Sankara in this speech, made shortly before his death in a coup organised by his comrade Blaise Compaore, is his own Political Orientation Speech of 2 October 1983 allegedly (according to Wikipedia) written by another comrade, Valère Somé.

-Compaore is still President of Burkina Faso in 2011.
+Compaore is still President of Burkina Faso in 2012, 26 years later.
 Valère Somé survives as an oppositionist.

 Otherwise the speech of 4 August 1987 is all generalisation.
 No other political figures are quoted, no events, no specific projects.
 It is not like the speech of a president.
 It is all exhortation, and every assertion is hedged with a counter-assertion.